Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 		__Note__: Use the same storage account while configuring the import on AHDS FHIR service which was configured for $export.

-	2. Prepare the $import body payload.
-You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import), or you can use the included OSS Powershill script that will create the $import body payload for you.
+	2. Prepare the $import body payload. <br> Options: <br>
+	a.
+You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import). <br>
+	b.
+Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload for you.
+The following explains how to use the $import body payload script:

-		The PowerShell script will take the $export Content-Location as parameter and will create the $import body payload that will be used during executing the $import command.
+		The PowerShell script will take the $export Content-Location as a parameter and will create the $import body payload that will be used when executing the $import command.

-		- To run the PowerShell Script user need to have FHIR Data contributor role on AHDS FHIR Service as script require token to access the $export command output.
-Follow [steps](https://learn.microsoft.com/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-fhir-service) to configure role on AHDS FHIR services.
+		- To run the PowerShell Script, you need to have the "FHIR Data Contributor" role for the Azure Health Data Services FHIR Service, as the script require access to the $export command output.
+Follow [steps](https://learn.microsoft.com/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-fhir-service) to configure roles on AHDS FHIR services.

-		- Follow the steps to execute the script:
+		- Follow  steps to execute the $import payload script:

-			1. You can run the Powershell script locally Or can use [Open Azure Cloud Shell](https://shell.azure.com) - you can also access this from [Azure Portal](https://portal.azure.com).\
+			1. You can run the Powershell script locally, or you can use [Open Azure Cloud Shell](https://shell.azure.com) - you can also access this from [Azure Portal](https://portal.azure.com).\
 			More details on how to setup [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview)

 				- If using Azure Cloud Shell, select PowerShell for the environment